 Companies realize a number of obvious benefits of cloud file storage:

 - Cloud storage allows users to work wherever they are.
 Documents are shared seamlessly across office locations, facilitating better collaboration among staff.
 Employees can access information whether they’re at the office, at home or on the road.
-All that’s needed is a laptop (or other electronic device) and an internet connection.
+All that’s needed is a laptop (or other electronic devices) and an internet connection.

 - It may save on company bandwidth.
 When files are routinely emailed back and forth, it can stress a company’s IT infrastructure.
 Like a crowded highway, it slows down traffic and creates storage challenges.
 Storing business files in the cloud, however, places the burden of keeping traffic flowing squarely on a third-party provider.
 Plus scalability can be accomplished almost instantaneously.

 - Cost savings are another big benefit of cloud storage.
 Cloud providers distribute storage and service costs across many businesses, passing much of the savings along to their clients.
-Storing files in the cloud enables most businesses to cut back on hardware and maintenance expenses, including labor costs.
+Storing files in the cloud enable most businesses to cut back on hardware and maintenance expenses, including labor costs.

 - When a business suffers a catastrophic event – a fire, natural disaster, data hijacking or total systems crash – cloud storage is a reliable way to manage disaster recovery.
 Files are stored securely offsite and can be easily and effectively replaced.

 - Most cloud storage platforms have the added benefit of applications and other tools that allow businesses to optimize their information.
-Many cloud providers make it possible for businesses to stream files (such as audio or video) directly to customers, upload and download content directly from mobile apps and websites, host and serve the static assets of websites, and run data analysis programshave developed business intelligence (BI) analytic tools that help companies sort, understand and use the big data they accrue throughout the course of doing business.
+Many cloud providers make it possible for businesses to stream files (such as audio or video) directly to customers, upload and download content directly from mobile apps and websites, host and serve the static assets of websites, and run data analysis programs have developed business intelligence (BI) analytic tools that help companies sort, understand and use the big data they accrue throughout the course of doing business.